amiratak88/nwo-newsletter/README.md

 # NWO Newsletter

-This POC API allows subscribing to a newsletter with specific "industry" and "subcategory" of the news.
-You can subscribe to as many industries and subcategories as desired.
+This POC API allows subscribing to a newsletter with specific "industry", "source", and "subcategory" of the news.
+You can subscribe to as many industries, sources and subcategories as desired.

 ## Installation